rsleno/p3-fswd/README.md

 #### Setting up a virtual environment with Vagrant

-You can set up a virtual environment with a provisioned VM with [vagrant](https://www.vagrantup.com/):
+Set up a virtual environment with a provisioned VM with [vagrant](https://www.vagrantup.com/):

 1. Start up a VM as configured by the default Vagrantfile
 ``` vagrant up ```